Teamspeak-Query-Plugin-Framework/tsq-plugin-framework/README.md

 ### Download
 - **Option 1 (Standalone Jar):**

-   Download the latest release from [our website](https://projects.vortexdata.net/tsq-plugin-hook).
+   Download the latest release from [our website](https://projects.vortexdata.net/tsq-plugin-framework).
 This ensures you are running a stable version and avoid bugs carried over from building stage.

 - **Option 2 (Compile own version):**

    Clone the latest stable version of the source code and run it trough our compiler.
 It should output a file named "tsq-plugin-hook.jar".

 ### Installation

-   Copy "tsq-plugin-framework.jar"
-   t a folder you want the directory structer to be generated in.
+   Copy "tsq-plugin-framework.jar" to a folder you want the directory structure to get generated in.
 Then create a startup script.
-Here are some examples for different operating systems and some things you should consider.
+Here are some examples for different operating systems.

    #### Windows